HASP Logo

 The submissions should be anonymized for double-blind review.

-All accepted reserch papers, SoK papers, position papers will be included in the ACM Digital Library; WiP papers are not included.
+All accepted research papers, SoK papers, and position papers will be included in the ACM Digital Library; WiP papers are not included.
 The proceedings will be published through ACM ICPS following the open access model and available through the ACM Digital Library.
 Read more in the open access section at the end of this page.

-Papers can be submitted on the web page: TBD.
+Papers can be submitted at: https://hasp26.cs.rochester.edu/

 Keynote Speakers